suvom027/Implementation-and-Analysis-of-BPSK-Using-EMONA-and-MATLAB-Simulink/README.md

-# BPSK Modulation and Demodulation Project
+# Implementation and Analysis of BPSK Modulation Using EMONA and MATLAB Simulink
 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Why BPSK?](#why-bpsk)